Our boots get you through a lot of dangerous circumstances, and I adore them. But what about the foul odor when you remove them at the end of the day?

 So, you already know that keeping your feet clean and adhering to a daily hygiene regimen is essential for getting rid of the scent from your work boots.

-The boots themselves do not sweat; it is your feet that sweat and produce the odour.
+The boots themselves do not sweat; it is your feet that sweat that produces the odor.

 If you take care of your feet, your boots will grin back.